zhiqihuang/MATCLIR/README.md

 ## Data Download

-Later we will upload dataset and translation table to google drive.
+Later we will upload the dataset and translation table to google drive.
 Stay tuned.
-You can also run code based on your own data, see training for arguments explanation.
+You can also run code based on your data, see training for arguments explanation.

 ## Training